In the UK, part-time workers are protected from being unfavourably treated in comparison to full-time workers.

 The download option

-Finally, if you want a deep-dive into the stats, you can download everything into excel - and filter, sort, and pivot to your heart's content.
+Finally, if you want a deep-dive into your sick leave stats, you can download everything into excel - and filter, sort, and pivot to your heart's content.

 Head to SETTINGS > REPORTING for the excel download options.